Professional Advice and Assistance

 PDA holds the below insurance policies with our insurer.
 We pass on the benefits of these policies to our members where possible, although access to PDA's insurance policies, counselling and legal support is discretionary - refer to the Membership Rules document further down the page.
 PDA will not assist any member who intentionally contravenes their legal, ethical or professional duties.

-Owner or Manager membership provides benefits of our insurance policies to all employed non-pharmacist staff (i.e. retail assistants, interns, technicians, trainee technicians).
-This does not include pharmacy students or trainee technicians on placement from their course.
+Owner or Manager membership provides benefits of our insurance policies to all employed non-pharmacist, non-registered staff (not including intern pharmacists) for pharmacy-related matters (i.e. retail assistants, interns, technicians, PACTs, trainee technicians).

 This is your liability for breach of professional advice or service, for example a dispensing error.